What Are LLCs and How They Work

 Shares of stock can't be issued in order to attract investors.
 All earnings of the LLC are subject to self-employment tax.
 There is also tax recognition of assets that are appreciated.
 This might happen if a company that already exists converts to an LLC.
 Sometimes there is a limited life of the limited liability company, which means the company won't exist anymore if an owner leaves or dies.
 These are just several disadvantages to keep in mind.

-If you need help with determining "what are LLCs," you can post your legal need on UpCounsel's marketplace.
+If you need help with determining what is an llc license, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.